Family Birthing Center Frequently Asked Questions

 A lactation consultant sees every patient in the Mother and Baby Unit and all our nurses are required to have breastfeeding training.
 There is always someone available to help new moms learn how to breastfeed.
-We also have a dedicated Breastfeeding Clinic in the Mayora Rosenberg Women’s Center.
+We also have a dedicated Breastfeeding Clinic for outpatient assistance.

 Do you have any mandatory tests or procedures for newborns?

 We are required by law to do routine hearing tests and a congenital heart screenings on all babies before they leave.
 We also place babies with their mothers “skin-to-skin” for an hour immediately after they are born.

 Does the hospital accept cord blood donations or arrange for them to be given to a public cord blood bank?